cloudmesh-community/fa18-516-17/project-report/report.md

 ## Dataset

-In order to appreciate the storage and computational requirements it is important to understand the idiosyncrasies of a retail data set.  :o: I’ll describe the basics here before I describe the subset I chose for this project.
+In order to appreciate the storage and computational requirements it is important to understand the idiosyncrasies of a retail data set.

 ![Retail Project Diagram](images/retailprojectdiagram.PNG){#fig:RetailProjectDiagram}